 After the Necronomicon is read aloud in a local television program, Deadites are running amok in the small town of Dearborn, Michigan.
-It's once again up to Ash (Bruce Campbell
+It's once again up to Ash (Bruce Campbell) to fix things up by killing every sorry-ass deadite in his way and even travelling through time.

 This game has the examples of: